A COMPLETE GUIDE TO TOLMIN GORGE AND TOLMIN, SLOVENIA

 To reach the fourth attraction in the gorges, Dante’s cave, you have to walk up the steep path and stairs (especially in the summertime there’ll be some huffing & puffing and sweating involved).
 A legend says that this cave was supposedly visited by Dante Alighieri himself in the 14th century and served as an inspiration for hell in his famous work Divine Comedy.
 Who’d know, right?

 Dante’s cave is 1,1 km long (0.7 mi) and has 3 underground halls – but can only be visited with the right hiking equipment and a guide.
 (If interested, make an inquiry at Tolmin information center)

 While walking downhill towards the parking lot you pass the last attraction – Devil’s bridge, which is located 60m (200 ft) above the Tolminka river.
-The view on the river below is stunning – and head spinning.
-Especially if you partied a night before.
+The view of the river below is stunning – and head spinning.
+Especially if you partied the night before.

 TOTAL TIME NEEDED: 1 – 2 hours (it depends if you want to sit and relax by the rivers as well)